 These days my hair grows like a weed and is in better shape than ever before thanks to my balanced hormones, my diet, my natural hair care routine and products, and supplements as needed.

-It can take weeks before you see regrowth, but you’ll notice improvements soon after you begin to fix the underlying causes.
+It can take weeks, even months, before you see regrowth, but you’ll notice improvements soon after you begin to fix the underlying causes.
 And you can begin right away by improving your diet and stress levels!

 I understand how frustrating the hair loss and regrowth journey is.
 Please comment below and let us know what’s worked for you.